NibbledBit/NibbledBit/README.md

 ### Hello World! 👋

-I'm Nibbles, passionate Software Engineer of over 15 years and counting!
+I'm Shaun, passionate Software Engineer of over 15 years and counting!

 🏢 My day job is working on Smart Vending Machines in the UK.